Importing Scan Results

 - HCL AppScan on Cloud (ASoC):

-and a Tool Connector. - NowSecure Workstation:
+.xmland a Tool Connector. - NowSecure Workstation:

-. - Q-MAST: a Tool Connector.
+.json. - Q-MAST: a Tool Connector.

-- Synopsys Seeker: a Tool Connector.
+- Black Duck Seeker: a Tool Connector.

 Mobile Tools